kohalab/pyworld_voice_changer/readme.md

                         Input WAV file path.
 Audio file must be mono.
 It is required.
   -o OUTPUT, --output OUTPUT
                         Output WAV file path.
 It is required.
   -p F0, --f0 F0        F0 Frequency multiplier.
 No change in 1.0.
 Value must be greater than 0.
-Increasing this value
+Increasing this value increases the pitch. default
+                        is 1.0
-                        increases the pitch. default is 1.0 -f FORMANT, --formant FORMANT
+  -f FORMANT, --formant FORMANT
                         Formant Frequency multiplier.
 No change in 1.0.
 Value must be greater than 0.
+Increasing this value increasing the pitch of the formant. default is 1.0
+  -c FORMANT_POW, --formant_pow FORMANT_POW
-Increasing this value decreases the pitch of the formant. default is 1.0 -s SPEED, --speed SPEED
+                        inverse of Formant frequency power curve.
+No change in 1.0.
+Value must be greater than 0.
+Increasing this value increasing the pitch of the formant. default is 1.0 -F FIX_F0, --fix_f0 FIX_F0
+                        Fixed F0 frequency.
+Enabled if other than 0. default is 0.0 -s SPEED, --speed SPEED
                         Speed multiplier to change.
 No change in 1.0.
 Value must be greater than 0.
 Increasing the value will make it slower, decreasing it will make it faster. default is 1.0 -v MAIN_VOLUME, --main_volume MAIN_VOLUME
                         Input volume multiplier.
 No change in 1.0.
 0.5 to half, 2 to double. default is 1.0 -l MIN_F0, --min_f0 MIN_F0
                         F0 lowest frequency.
 Value unit is Hz.
 For example, a male voice is 80Hz, a female voice is 250Hz. default is 80.0
   -H MAX_F0, --max_f0 MAX_F0
                         F0 highest frequency.
 Value unit is Hz.
 For example, a male voice is 800Hz, a female voice is 1500Hz. default is 1500.0
   -a APERIODICITY, --aperiodicity APERIODICITY
                         Aperiodicity offset.
 No change in 0.0.
 The value above 1 will make the sound unvoiced, and setting the value below -1 will make it voiced. default is 0.0 -t D4C_THRESHOLD, --d4c_threshold D4C_THRESHOLD
                         Threshold for D4C aperiodicity-based voiced/unvoiced decision.
-If the value is 0, all sounds will be considered voiced, and if the value is 1, all sounds will be considered unvoiced. default is 0.85
-  -w FFT_SIZE, --fft_size FFT_SIZE
+If the value is 0, all sounds will be considered voiced, and if the value is 1, all sounds will be considered unvoiced. default is 0.85 -w FFT_SIZE, --fft_size FFT_SIZE
                         FFT window size.
 The value must be a power of 2.
 2048 for high speed.
-Higher values improve quality, but slow processing. default is 16384 -P FRAME_PERIOD, --frame_period FRAME_PERIOD
+Higher values improve quality, but slow processing. default is 16384
+  -P FRAME_PERIOD, --frame_period FRAME_PERIOD
                         Processing frame period time.
 The value is in milliseconds. lower the value, the more accurate the time becomes, but processing will be much slower. default is 5.0 -d, --use_dio         Use dio F0 extraction algorithm instead of Harvest.
-Slightly faster speed, but less accurate with noisy audio. default is False
+Slightly faster speed, but less accurate with noisy audio. default is
+                        False
 ```

 日本語版
 ```
-usage: . [-h] -i INPUT -o OUTPUT [-p F0] [-f FORMANT] [-s SPEED] [-v MAIN_VOLUME] [-l MIN_F0] [-H MAX_F0]
+usage: . [-h] -i INPUT -o OUTPUT [-p F0] [-f FORMANT] [-c FORMANT_POW] [-F FIX_F0] [-s SPEED] [-v MAIN_VOLUME] [-l MIN_F0] [-H MAX_F0]
          [-a APERIODICITY] [-t D4C_THRESHOLD] [-w FFT_SIZE] [-P FRAME_PERIOD] [-d]

 options: